rathi-yash/Deadcode-Detective/README.md

 ## Why Use It?

-Dead code slows you down—clogging reviews, bloating builds, and hiding bugs.
-Deadcode Detective makes cleanup a breeze:
+Dead code is a silent killer—slowing reviews, bloating builds, and hiding bugs.
+I’ve been there, untangling large codebases where cleanup was a nightmare.
+Deadcode Detective fixes that:
-- **Multi-Language**: Detects dead code in JavaScript, TypeScript, and Python.
+- **Multi-Language**: Targets JavaScript, TypeScript, and Python in one tool.
-- **Fast & Simple**: Scans your project in seconds with minimal setup.
+- **Fast & Unified**: Scans in seconds, blending `ts-prune` and `vulture` into a single, polished CLI.
-- **Pretty Output**: Color-coded reports that are easy on the eyes.
+- **Pretty Reports**: Color-coded output that’s easy to read and act on.
+(Coming Soon)
 - **Actionable**: Pinpoints files, lines, and symbols to zap.

 ---